Planetarion

-Planetarion (commonly referred to as PA) is a browser-based massively multiplayer online game.
-Created by Fifth Season AS in early 2000, then bought by Jolt in 2003, and then purchased by Renegade Games in 2009; it is now currently owned by Jagex.
+Planetarion is a browser-based massively multiplayer online game.
+Created by Fifth Season AS in early 2000, bought by Jolt in 2003, and purchased by Renegade Games in 2009; it is owned by Jagex.
 The game places players in control of a planet, with the ability to mine its asteroids for resources, enabling them to construct a fleet of spaceships to attack other players' planets.
-Although its popularity has declined with the emergence of other similar games and the introduction of a pay-to-play model, which has since been changed to a freemium format, the game is currently still active, and as such is one of the oldest running internet games of its genre.
+Although its popularity has declined with the emergence of other similar games and the introduction of a pay-to-play model, which has since been changed to a freemium format, the game is active, and as such is one of the oldest running internet games of its genre.

+Gameplay

-The objective of the game is to attain a higher score than your opponents, which can be achieved primarily by stealing their asteroids and destroying their fleets.
+The objective of the game is to attain a higher score than the other players, which can be achieved primarily by stealing their asteroids and destroying their fleets.
 The game offers a player the choice between five races, each with their own types ships and advantages, allowing for a variety of strategies.
 Every few months, the game is reset, at which point winners are declared and a new round of play starts, commonly with a number of new features and updates to keep the gameplay balanced.

 The game updates once per hour, which is called a tick in-game.
-Every action within the game, from the construction of a factory to the attack of another planet, takes a set number of these ticks, which gives the game a unique mix between turn-based and real-time gameplay, as it allows players only a limited window of time to react to other players' actions.
+Every action within the game, from the construction of a factory to the attack of another planet, takes a set number of these ticks which gives the game a unique mix between turn-based and real-time gameplay, as it allows players only a limited window of time to react to other players's actions.
 Because of this, cooperation and communication between planets is a necessity, which leads to a strong sense of community play as the players organise themselves into alliances.
 Alliances use a variety of communications platforms, including IRC, Discord and Telegram.

-History

-When the game was launched in 2000 it quickly achieved great popularity, receiving eleven Multiplayer Online Games Directory Game of the Month Awards.
+The game takes place in rounds, the length of which have varied throughout the game's history, but which currently last for about two months.
+After which the winners are declared, followed by Havoc period where all the planets are given a massive amount of resources, constructions, and tech, and then the game is reset upon which everyone can sign up for a brand new planet.

+New rounds generally also bring changes in gameplay, ship statistics or even universe makeup, as a result of feedback from the players during the active round.